How I Decoupled PDF Generation in Next.js Using Queued Workers

 - PDF generation errors became debuggable side issues, not user-facing catastrophes

-We also gained operational clarity.
-Now, if a PDF fails, we can see it in the DB, retry it, or alert a dev—without touching the core form flow.
+I also gained operational clarity.
+Now, if a PDF fails, I can see it in the DB, retry it, or alert a dev—without touching the core form flow.

-This pattern also sets us up for the next step: moving to a real queue (like Upstash Redis) when we need persistence and retry guarantees across deploys.
+This pattern also sets me up for the next step: moving to a real queue (like Upstash Redis) when I need persistence and retry guarantees across deploys.

 But even in its simple form, this refactor was a win.
 It’s a reminder that sometimes the best performance boost isn’t optimization—it’s removal.
 Remove the thing blocking the critical path.
 Do it later.
 Do it quietly.